Tibes Indigenous Ceremonial Center: Significance

 The Tibes Indigenous Ceremonial Center is one of the largest and most significant indigenous sites in the Caribbean islands, and is the largest ceremonial site in Puerto Rico.

 The continuous occupation from Igneri to Taíno times, the presence of the large stone constructions, the presence of shell middens and stratified deposits, all afford an opportunity to investigate some of the major substantive and theoretical problems in Caribbean archeology.
 Besides lending itself to the traditional problems of culture, history and chronology, the site provides the ideal setting for the study of the cultural processes responsible for the transition from Igneri to Taíno cultural manifestation.
 There has been some controversy in the literature as to whether there was a direct unilinear, in situ, transition from one to the other or whether the two manifestations actually represent two different groups.
 The data at this site can contribute significantly to the resolution of this research problem, as well as to other basic questions pertaining to the changes in sociopolitical organization which may have gone along with the changes evidenced in the material culture.

 The site also lends itself to the study of problems relating to extra-Antillean influences on the Caribbean.
 The evidence from the site indicates that possible influences from Mesoamerica, e.g. the ball game, are in evidence in Puerto Rico as early as 700 A.D.
 The presence of shell middens and refuse heaps at the site will afford an opportunity to study subsistence patterns as well as possibly some information on the paleo-environment.
 The burials and associated grave goods will provide an insight into social, religious, ceremonial/symbolic systems of these occupants, as well as provide information on prehistoric demographic patterns, nutrition, disease and other prehistoric population characteristics.

 Over 186 human remains were found within the boundaries of the ceremonial center, in what is considered to be the largest indigenous cemetery in the region.
 Most of the remains were from the Igneri Culture and DNA samples have been taken from the remains for further studies.
 Information such as the ceremonies, eating habits, ceramic styles and much more has been provided from these remains and from the excavations.

 The site is now a tourist attraction which was opened to the public on 30 April 1982.
 Artifacts found on the site are on display and can be seen in a museum on the site and at the Ponce Museum of Art.

-It was listed in the National Register of Historic Places on 14 April 1978.
+It was listed in the National Register of Historic Places on 14 April 1978 and on the Puerto Rico Register of Historic Sites and Zones on May 16, 2001.
 It is known as the Centro Ceremonial Indígena de Tibes.